-In 2006, NO2 levels were generally higher in or around larger population centers and near major highways.
-Site 49 (Grande Prairie 2) had the highest annual average concentration, measuring 9.6 ppb.
-The site with the lowest annual average concentration was Site 44 (Peavine) measuring 0.6 ppb.
-This site is located close to the zone's northeastern boundary, in the Peavine Metis Settlement, a location far away from any major population centre or transportation corridors.
-The highest monthly average for the passive NO_2 network was observed during January, one of the colder months during the year, and a time when the amount of thermally-induced mixing of emissions in the atmosphere would be at a minimum.
-The lowest monthly average was observed in July when there would have been much higher dispersion of NO_2 emissions due to the greater amount of thermal mixing brought about by higher solar radiation levels.
+In 2007, NO2 levels were generally higher in or around larger population centers and near major highways.
+Site 49 (Grande Prairie 2) had the highest annual average concentration, measuring 15.1 ppb.
+The lowest annual average concentration was observed at several locations measuring 0.2 ppb.
+These low-concentration sites are mainly located far away from major population centres, transportation corridors, and clusters of industrial activity.

+The highest monthly average for the passive $NO_2$ network was observed during December, one of the colder months of the year, and a time when the amount of thermally-induced mixing of emissions in the atmosphere would be at a minimum (stagnant conditions).
+Overall, the lowest monthly averages were observed in June, July, and August when there would have been much higher dispersion of $NO_2$ emissions due to the greater amount of thermal mixing brought about by higher solar radiation levels.